 Landscaping with Vegetables

 So, what vegetables can be used for landscapes?
 There are plenty.
 Vegetable landscapes are nothing more than mixing flowers and vegetables throughout the garden, otherwise known as edible landscaping.
-In this type of garden design, you can have fruit and nut trees growing in the same place as your ornamental dwarf maple.
+In this type of garden design, you can have fruit and nut trees growing in the same place as your ornamental plants.
 Vegetables can be grown alongside your flowers too.
 It doesn’t matter.

 Landscaping with vegetables is simple.
 You can mix vegetables in flower gardens by weaving flowers throughout the garden or by lining the outside of the garden with cabbage and lettuce.
 There are plenty of vegetable plants that can be incorporated in the landscaping around your home.
 Some of the most common vegetables for landscaping include: